CITPCSHARE/CREPDL/README.md

 ## Overview

 This is a .Net library.
-It is usable from any .Net programming language such as C# and Visual Basic.
+It is usable from any .Net programming language such as C#, Visual Basic .Net, and F#.

 A rudimentary command-line program for invoking this library is provided.
 Another rudimentary command-line program for examining EPUB publications is provided.

+Avalonia-based GUI for invoking this library is also provided.

-This does not contain any examples of CREPDL scripts.
+This repository does not contain any examples of CREPDL scripts.
 See another repository CREPDLScripts for a collection of CREPDL scripts.

 ## Branches

-Use the branch "version2".
+Use the branch "version2" or "icu-free".
 The other branches are archaic.

 ## Programming